 Invest in our Children

 The economy, especially in San Diego, runs on brainpower.
-If we don’t educate our children, our nation won’t be able to compete.
-We need to make sure our K-12 education system is preparing our kids for college and ensure that any student who qualifies and wants to go to college can afford to do so.
-For those who do not choose a four-year degree, we must work toward establishing our community colleges as centers for job training and placement.
+If we don’t educate our children, our nation won’t be able to compete for the jobs of the future.
+We need to make sure our K-12 education system is preparing our kids for college and ensure that any student who qualifies and wants to go to college, can afford to do so.
+I introduced bipartisan legislation to provide an incentive for employers to help cover the cost of their employees’ student loan bills — called The Employer Participation in Student Loan Assistance Act.
+This legislation was included in the CARES Act of March 2020 and received a five-year extension under the FY 2021 federal spending package signed by President Biden.
+For those who do not choose a four-year degree, we must work toward establishing our community colleges as centers for skills training and placement.

 Reform our Tax Code and Balance the Budget